Capture of HMS Epervier: Prelude

 Early on the morning of 28 April, several sail were sighted to windward.
 They belonged to a small convoy that had sailed from Havana on 23 April, escorted by Epervier.
 When the convoy sighted Peacock the merchant ships made all sail to escape, while Epervier prepared to engage.
 The British vessel was more lightly armed than the American.
 Epervier carried sixteen 32-pounder carronades and two 18-pounder carronades as bow chasers.
 Peacock carried twenty 32-pounder carronades and two 12-pounder guns.
 The ratio of the vessels' broadsides was 256 pounds to 320.

 Battle

 As the two vessels made toward each other, the wind shifted to the southward, giving neither Peacock nor Epervier the advantage of the windward position.
 At about 10:20 in the morning, both ships fired their starboard broadsides on opposite tacks, aiming high to disable their opponent's rigging.
 Both vessels received damage aloft, after which Epervier turned downwind and engaged Peacock on a parallel course.

 Peacock directed her fire against Eperviers hull with great effect.
 The British fire fell away rapidly, and Epervier probably scored no hits after the first broadside from the port battery.
 After 40 minutes, Epervier was badly damaged, with 45 shot holes in the hull, and 5 ft of water in the hold.
-Commander Wales summoned boarding parties to muster, intending to board and capture Peacock, but his crew refused.
+Commander Richard Wales summoned boarding parties to muster, intending to board and capture Peacock, but his crew refused.
 At 11:05, Epervier struck her colours.
 Epervier had eight men killed and 15 wounded (about 20 percent of the crew.)

 Aftermath

 The Americans repaired the damage to Peacocks rigging within an hour.
 Peacocks first lieutenant took charge of the prize and succeeded in preventing it from sinking; the prize crew had the brig ready to sail by nightfall.
 Epervier was found to be carrying $118,000 in specie, which was private rather than Government property.

-The next day, The Americans sighted two British frigates.
+The next day, the Americans sighted two British frigates.
 Peacock successfully decoyed them away from Epervier and also herself escaped, with the result that both vessels reached Savannah, Georgia, a few days later.
 The Americans repaired Epervier and took her into the United States Navy as USS Epervier.
-Warrington set out again in Peacock and made a successful raiding cruise in British waters, capturing 14 merchant vessels.
+Warrington set out again in Peacock and carried out a successful raiding cruise in British waters, capturing 14 merchant vessels.